MalikBandara/SPMS/README.md

 2. Start **Config Server** (`localhost:8888`)
 3. Start each microservice
 4. Start **API Gateway** (`localhost:8080`)
+5. use auth-service to login
-5. Use Postman to send requests
+6. use Postman to test APIs

 ## 📝 Author
 Sandunil Malik Bandara